Complete pest package

 If you are stringent with hygienic housekeeping practices this may help prevent an infestation by limiting potential feeding sites.
 You can deny silverfish their food by keeping dust and debris to a minimum.
 Also if you regularly vacuum all areas in the home, especially dark corners and undisturbed areas, this will help.
 Remember to empty your vacuum bag and make sure the contents are placed in a sealed bag and put in the outside bin after each use.
 Clean up any spilt food immediately and store food in containers with tightly sealed lids.

 Silverfish can survive in almost any environment, but they prefer areas with high humidity.
 Therefore, you can make a big difference by controlling the humidity in your home.
-Fixing leaks in pipe work, improving ventilation, using dehumidifiers, air-conditioning or fans in bathrooms, kitchens, laundries, roof voids, sub-floors and any other damp areas can help discourage silverfish.
+Fixing leaks in pipe work, improving ventilation, and using dehumidifiers, air-conditioning or fans in bathrooms, kitchens, laundries, roof voids, sub-floors and any other damp areas can help discourage silverfish.

 There are a variety of silverfish traps and insecticides sold in retail stores.
 However, these traps only target individual insects and cannot prevent silverfish infestations.
 Most do-it-yourself remedies prove ineffective over time, with brief periods of relief followed by another infestation.
 Some people try to use cinnamon to repel silverfish from certain areas, but it does not kill the insects or their eggs.